 With 1,251 goals in 998 games for Bayern, and 68 in 62 for Germany, Gerd Müller is as worthy of a legend status as it gets, even before considering the string of records he set in a hitherto unrivalled career.

-While current Bayern forward Robert Lewandowski may be breaking some of Müller's records, plenty remain the seemingly untouchable property of a man nicknamed Der Bomber – the country's No.1 goalscorer, such as his single-season record of 40 goals in 1971/72 and the 365 Bundesliga goals in 427 league games between 1964 and 1979 all told.
+While current Bayern forward Robert Lewandowski may be breaking some of Müller's records, plenty remain the seemingly untouchable property of a man nicknamed Der Bomber – the country's No.1 goalscorer, such as the 365 Bundesliga goals in 427 league games between 1964 and 1979.

 The numbers – as dizzying as they are – hardly do the great Gerd enough justice, however.